-While some far out new product ideas may change the future of a company, more often, open-ended ideas search the disparates resources and misdirects efforts.
+While some far-out new product ideas may change the future of a company, more often, open-ended ideas search the disparates resources and misdirected efforts.

 Factors like size and type of company, technologies involved, new product needs, resources, management preferences, and corporate capabilities.
 Top management should develop a plan for idea generation that will satisfy the company’s requirements.